-It was in the late 13th century that the Middle English word candy began to be used, coming into English from the Old French cucre candi, derived in turn from Persian Qand and Qandi, cane sugar.
+In the late 13th century, Middle English first began using the word candy.
+Borrowed from the Old French cucre candi, it is derived in turn from Persian Qand and Qandi, cane sugar.

-People use the term candy as a broad category that includes candy bars, chocolates, licorice, sour candies, salty candies, tart candies, hard candies, taffies, gumdrops, marshmallows and much more.
+People use the term candy as a broad category.
+We treat candy bars, chocolates, licorice, sour candies, salty candies, tart candies, hard candies, taffies, gumdrops, marshmallows and much more as candy.

-It was in the 18th century that the first candy is believed to have come to America from Britain and France.
-At this time, the simplest form of candy was Rock Candy made from crystallized sugar.
-However, even the basic form of sugar was considered a luxury and was only attainable by the wealthy.
+By the 18th century, the first candy likely came to America from Britain and France.
+At the time, people made the simplest form of candy from crystallized sugar – rock candy.
+However, even the most basic form of sugar was considered a luxury and only attainable by the wealthy.